verymeticulous/wikAPEdia/README.md

 ---

 ## 🆘 How to Help 🆘
 Can't find content in wikAPEdia that you think should be archived?
-Don't hesitate to reach out to me on [Reddit](https://www.reddit.com/user/Meticulous-)!
+Don't hesitate to reach out to [u/Meticulous-](https://www.reddit.com/user/Meticulous-) or [u/jsmar18](https://www.reddit.com/user/jsmar18) on Reddit!

 ### Buy, Hodl, ~~Vote~~ 💎🙌